JuliaGraphics/Luxor.jl/docs/src/animation.md

 1 Use `Sequence` to create a Sequence object which determines the title and dimensions.

-2 Define a suitable `backdrop(seq::Sequence)` function that contains graphics functions that are used on every frame of an animation sequence.
+2 Define a suitable `backdrop(seq::Sequence, framenumber, framerange)` function that contains graphics functions that are used on every frame of an animation sequence.
 For example, this is a good place to define the background color.

 3 Define a suitable `frame(seq::Sequence, framenumber, framerange)` function that constructs the contents of frame `framenumber`. `framerange` is available for possible reference inside the function.